FAQs

 What is the Mission of Chesapeake Academy?

-Chesapeake Academy is an independent, co-educational day school serving a diverse population of Pre-Kindergarten through Eighth Grade students in the Northern Neck and Middle Peninsula of Virginia.
-The school prepares each student for future academic, moral, social, and physical endeavors in an intellectually challenging environment with a curriculum grounded in a nurturing, family-oriented atmosphere.
-The Academy prepares each student to have a choice of secondary school enrollment while meeting or exceeding accreditation standards.
+Chesapeake Academy is an independent, co-educational day school serving a diverse population of Pre-K 3&4 through eighth grade students in the Northern Neck and Middle Peninsula of Virginia.
+The school prepares each student for future academic, ethical, social, and physical endeavors in an intellectually challenging environment with a unique curriculum grounded in a nurturing, family-oriented atmosphere.

 Back to Top